-To help you with your summer plans I’ve put together a list of five great bike rides – in Newfoundland, PEI and Nova Scotia.
-Cycle them in a summer or do them over a couple of years.
-All the bike rides offer beautiful coastal scenery with a dash of friendly Maritime hospitality.
+If you love multi-day bike trips, then a visit to eastern Canada is in order.
+Five great bike rides in Newfoundland, PEI and Nova Scotia are described.
+Cycle all of them over a summer or knock them off over a couple of trips.
+All the bike rides offer beautiful coastal scenery, plenty of seafood with a large serving of friendly Maritime hospitality.

 This is a seven day, 534 km (332 mile) bike ride that starts in Deer Lake and ends in St. Anthonys.
 It takes you through beautiful Gros Morne National Park, and places with names like Rocky Harbour, Cow Head, Pistolet Bay and St. Barbe.

 A few extra days are recommended – so you can ferry over to Labrador (where you’re likely to see whales) and cycle for the day.
 Gros Morne National Park deserves more than a passing glance too.
 At the very least take the boat tour on Western Brook Pond.

 Atlantic Canada Cycling runs this trip though it’s doable on your own.
 You can camp or stay in B&B’s, and there are lots of places to purchase food or have a good meal.

-Highlights include the incredibly friendly Newfoundlanders (one B&B owner gave us her car to drive to dinner!), beautiful coastal scenery, a boat ride on the fjords of Gros Morne and lots of moose sightings.
+Highlights include the incredibly friendly Newfoundlanders (one B&B owner gave us her car to drive to dinner!), beautiful coastal scenery, a boat ride on Western Brook Pond, and lots of moose sightings.
 In fact one participant on our trip was followed by a moose on the highway – and didn’t even know it.

 Cycle the Avalon Peninsula